VitalMetricsoff/Vital-Metrics/README.md

 └── vite.config.ts     # Vite configuration
 ```

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License
+## Security Notice

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is a private project.
+All code, documentation, and resources are confidential and proprietary.
+Unauthorized access, distribution, or reproduction is strictly prohibited.

 ## Contact

-For any questions or support, please visit our [Contact Page](https://vitalmetrics.com/contact).

-## Acknowledgments

-- [shadcn/ui](https://ui.shadcn.com/) for the component library
-- [Tailwind CSS](https://tailwindcss.com/) for the styling framework
-- [React](https://reactjs.org/) for the UI library
-- [Vite](https://vitejs.dev/) for the build tool
+For internal inquiries and support, please contact the development team directly.

 ---

 © 2024 Vital Metrics.
 All rights reserved.
+Private and Confidential.